-Medications may be used to manage CAD long term.
+Medications may be used to manage CAD in the long term.
 The most common medications used to prevent complications from CAD include:

 - Statins – For those with high cholesterol levels.

-- Low dosage aspirin - Reduces the risk of blood clot, preventing angina and heart attacks.
+- Low dosage aspirin – Reduces the risk of a blood clot, preventing angina and heart attacks.

 - Beta blockers – Reduce high blood pressure and heart rate.